-The total fees from the licensee represent a large proportion of the fees of the auditor expressing the audit opinion.23
+The total fees from the licensee represent a large proportion of the fees of the auditor expressing the audit opinion.24 or

-• Self-review - occurs when:
+Self-review - occurs when:

-- The auditor or a member of the audit or review team has undertaken other nonaudit work for the licensee that is being evaluated in relation to the audit or review. - A member of the audit or review team was previously an officer or director of the licensee.
+- The auditor or a member of the audit or review team has undertaken other non- audit work for the licensee that is being evaluated in relation to the audit or review. - A member of the audit or review team was previously an officer or director of the licensee.